Null and missing images in Mac Mail & iOS email signatures.

 A professional e-signature is a must-have.
 A self-hosted E-signature leaves an impression of professionalism on your recipient and works as a marketing tool.

 UPDATE: All the information in this post is still accurate.
-Although, if you have recently upgraded to iOS 15 or MacOS Monterey.
+However, if you have recently upgraded to iOS 15 or MacOS Monterey.

 You will also want to read this article.
-You’ll need to re-paste in your HTML code after turning on Mail Privacy Protection.
+After turning on Mail Privacy Protection, you must re-paste your HTML code.

-By hosting your own e-signature, your logos and signatures are pointed to by HTML code.
+By hosting your own e-signature, your logos and pictures are pointed to by HTML code.